 - I’m making life a priority.
 Instead of planning my life around work I’m planning work around life.
-My work allows me this luxury so why am I not taking advantage of it when I’m at my home base?
-I’ll still be working a lot but I’ve cut way back on evening and weekend meetings, I’m closing the laptop by 8:30pm, and I’m making certain life things non-negotiable, like having downtime in the evenings to hang out with my husband and keeping Saturdays for seeking out local global adventures.
+My work allows me this luxury so why am I not taking advantage of it?
+I’ve cut way back on evening and weekend meetings, I close my laptop by 8:30pm, and I’ve made certain life things non-negotiable, like having downtime in the evenings to hang out with my husband and keeping Saturdays for seeking out local global adventures.

 - I’m simplifying my home office.
 I’ve donated old books, I’ve shredding tons of paper items I no longer need (hello, years of German teaching materials and dissertation data), I’m keeping my desk free of clutter, and simplifying office systems.
 Basically, if it’s not beautiful or useful it’s no longer in my home office.
 And soon my office will get a fresh coat of paint and new carpet.
 Woohoo!

 - I’ve created a roadmap for my business and life this year.
 I know where I’m heading but I’ve left lots of room for ideas, random turns, and spontaneous moments.

 - I’m keeping big group events to a minimum this year.
 A big reason why I’m not traveling during the first several months of the year is because my big goals need sustained focus, and while technically do-able on the road, it’s just so much more difficult to give my work that kind of attention when I’m traveling or around a lot of people at conferences and events.

 - I’m going to enjoy dessert.
 Life is short.
 I’m eating dessert.